 Many of Constantinople's Christians saw the world as a vale of tears in which one should not place trust or hope.
-But the people of Constantinople were generally enthusiastic about chariot racing.
+But many were enthusiastic about chariot racing.
 From early in the morning, young and old people and priests from all over Constantinople would converge on the city's circus to view and gamble on the chariot races.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.